-You see createing sensory play is pretty easy but sometimes us adults can make it more difficult than it needs to be.
+You see creating sensory play is pretty easy but sometimes us adults can make it more difficult than it needs to be.

 We’re great at overcomplicating everything.
 That’s another reason why I love sensory play.
 It’s simple!